ricardobentin/burger/README.md

 * Uses the Model View Controller (MVC) paradigm
 * Uses a custom ORM to help with the translation of objects to tables
 * Routes
-    * created a Router from express to handle the routing
+    * An Express Router handles all of the routing
         * GET route to display all burgers in all states
         * POST route to create a new burger
-        * PUT route to update the state of the burger from not devoured to devoured
+        * PUT route to update the state of the burger from "not devoured" to "devoured"